mobiusml/mobius_on-premise_doc/source/similarity-search.rst

 Mobius Vision SDK provides a powerful similarity search that can be run in just a few steps.
 Please note that there is a difference between the very first usage ("initial phase"), and the usage of similarity search in a running system ("adding samples").
 We provide examples for both cases.
 In the initial phase, the system is trained on all images that are in the image database.
 When one wants to extend the image database of a running system with new samples, only the added images are analyzed; in addition, the indices of all images are updated.
-This prevents the computationally heavy training procedure to be carried out again on all input images.
+This prevents the computationally heavy training procedure to be carried out again on images that have already been added to the image database.

 Initial phase: